CircuitVerse/CircuitVerseDocs/docs/annotation.md

 ## Adding Labels

 You can label any circuit element using the property menu.
-You can also chose the position of the label.
+You can also choose the position of the label.
 ![Direction Change](/images/label.png)

 ## Creating Titles